Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Portenta_H7/readme.md

 1. Find your device in the devices list.
 1. Confirm the 'Device status' of the device is updated to 'Provisioned'.
 1. Confirm the 'Device template' of the device has updated to 'Espressif ESP32 Azure IoT Kit'.

+    *Note: The device template 'Espressif ESP32 Azure IoT Kit' is a published device template available from IoT Central.
+It is in this Arduino Portenta H7 sample to simplify the steps and data simulation.*

     ![IoT Central device status](media/azure-iot-central-device-view-status.png)